vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vata, plakṣa and udumbara (Kr̥tyakalpataru on Sānti,

 folio 7a).
-Pañcamahūpāpanāśanadvādasi- In the beginning of Śr.; on 12th
+Pañcamahūpāpanāśanadvādaśi- In the beginning of Śr.; on 12th

 and on Full Moon of Sr. one should perform worship of twelve forms of Kṛsna (such as Jagannātha, Deva kisuta ) and on amāvāsyā offer a meal of sesame, mudga, jaggery and rice; five ratnas ( see below) to be donated ; one becomes free from the results of five grave sins, as Indra, Ahalyā, Soma and Bali became free; HV I. 1201-1202 from (Bhav.).List of vratas